-Be aware of the BUS LOADING ZONES on the West side of La Crosse Elementary.
-When loading or unloading students from automobiles in La Crosse, use Elm Street, Fifth Street, or Sixth Street.
-Avoid using Oak Street.
+Be aware of the BUS LOADING ZONES on the south side of La Crosse Elementary on 5th street.
+When loading or unloading students from automobiles in La Crosse, please use Elm street.

 SCHOOL BUS POLICY

 The Board of Education of USD 395 feels that since a majority of our pupils will ride a school bus some time during the school term it is essential that pupils be instructed in bus safety.
 The following rules are set by the State Highway Commission of Kansas for bus safety: